gregstanley/gregstanley.github.io/_posts/2020-02-28-Windows-path-preference.md

   - Windows
 ---

-Having scratched my head for a while wondering why my Python 3.7 install was taking precedence over my Python 3.8 one, despite being convinced that 3.8 was taking priority on the PATH, I stumbled across [this SO answer](https://superuser.com/a/878382) containing the following key line:
+Having scratched my head for a while wondering why my Python 3.7 install was taking precedence over my Python 3.8 one, despite<!--more--> being convinced that 3.8 was taking priority on the PATH, I stumbled across [this SO answer](https://superuser.com/a/878382) containing the following key line:

-> *The User path is appended to the system path.*
+> _The User path is appended to the system path._

 Which, as another answer describes, could be written as: